 1. A 1996 paper on Folic acid, vitamin B12, and neuropsychiatric disorders found that both folate and vitamin B12 deficiency may cause similar neurological and psychiatric disturbances including depression.

 2. A 1997 study Reduced red-cell folic acid in mania found a relationship between folate deficiency and mania.

-Folic acid supplements have also been shown to be useful as an add-on to other treatments such as lithium.
+Folic acid supplements have also been shown to be useful as an add-on to other treatments such as lithium.3

 5. The latest study into the benefits of folic acid and bipolar disorder is still on-going.
-The PRE-EMPT Trial is attempting to establish whether folic acid supplementation prevents mood disorders in teenagers whose biological mother or father has experienced depression or mania.
-Check out the link to PRE-EMPT - it is a fascinating study.
-It commenced in December 2005 and will run for three years.
+The PRE-EMPT Trial attempted to establish whether folic acid supplementation prevented mood disorders in teenagers whose biological mother or father has experienced depression or mania.

 The current state of research suggests that for bipolar people to get the full benefits of folic acid, the ideal way is to take 0.8 mg daily.
 This can be as an oral solution or in pill form.
 Many people don’t like taking pills so liquid folic acid supplements are a popular way to a folic acid benefit.